dojo/docs/developer/design/loader.rst

 controlling complexity.

 Here's how it works.
-When a configuration object is passed to the loader through any of the three methods described above, the loader filters out any configuration variables that it understands and applies them to it's own runtime state.
-It also copies (via the Javascript assignment operator) all properties in the configuration object into the property rawConfig (an object), a member the global require function.
-So library and/or application code can access any configuration data that was provided to the loader.
-This is all that's needed when considering dojoConfig or data-dojo-config configuration since such configuration data will be stuffed into require.rawConfig when the loader is defined and never changed.
-However, more is needed when configuration data is added/changed during the lifetime of the application through the require function (method [3], above).
+When a configuration object is passed to the loader through any of the three methods described above, the loader notices any configuration variables that it understands and applies them to it's own runtime state.
+It also copies (via the Javascript assignment operator) all properties in the configuration object into the property rawConfig (an object), a member of the global require function.

+Notice that the copy operation into rawConfig is pretty rough.
+Each time a configuration object is passed to the loader that contains a property, say p, the entire contents of rawConfig.p is replaced with the passed config.p.
+If p is a non-aggregated type like a boolean, string, number, then there is no problem.
+However, if p is an aggregate type, for example a hash of values as represented by a Javascript object, then replacing p wholesale may not be the intent.
+Perhaps the second configuration was intended to add or subtract from the current configuration.

-The loader includes a connectable event that is signaled whenever configuration data is received.
-The function require.on allows client code to connect to this event; it has the following signature:
+In order to solve this problem, the loader includes the event "config" that is signaled via the micro event API whenever configuration data is received.
+The config events passes two arguments to listeners:

-.. code-block :: html

-  require.on(
-    name,   // (string, the event name)
-    handler // (function, the function to call when event of type name occurs )

-The event name for the configuration event is "config".
-When the config event is fired, the handler is applied to the configuration object passed to the loader as well as the current value of require.rawConfig. require.on returns an opaque object that may be used to disconnect the event by calling the method remove.
-Here's how to connect:

-.. code-block :: html

-  var handle = require.on("config", function(config, rawConfig){
-    // do something given the configuration information in config and/or rawConfig });

-And to disconnect:

-.. code-block :: html

-  handle.remove();

-Typically, libraries and applications that need configuration data that changes during the lifetime of the application will make a single connection to the config event and never disconnect.
-In these cases, the return value from require.on can be ignored and the handler never diconnected.
+  * config: the particular config object passed to the loader that triggered the event
+  * rawConfig: the aggregate of all config objects sent to the loader

+That covers the configuration API.
 The various configuration variables that apply to the loader will be discussed in the context of the features they control.
-There is a reference to all loader and dojo configuration variables here xxx.

-That covers all of the configuration API.
-But since the has.js API is also used for configuration, let's look at that next.
+See xxx for a reference to all loader and dojo configuration variables.
+Since the has.js API is also used for configuration, let's look at that next.

 ==============
 The has.js API